Sleezly/FluxWindowsService/README.md

         "StopColorTemperature": 2000                     // Ending color temperature for the evening }

-# Steps #4 and #5 are optional!

-4. Tell Flux which lights to control in your HueController\LightEntityRegistry.yaml -- this way you can exclude certain lights complete:
+4. OPTIONAL!
+Tell Flux which lights to control in your HueController\LightEntityRegistry.yaml -- this way you can exclude certain lights complete:
 - if you have HomeAssistant connected to your Hue Hubs, simply grab your LightEntityRegistry.yaml file and use that.
 No extra work required.
 - if some lights should not be controller, remove them from this file
 - if all lights should be controlled, skip this file